-Commands in this section are mainly used in connection with multisegment domains.
-The OPEN-SEGMENT command may be used to select a nondefault name of the segment, but the rules for default names ensure that segment names never collide.
+Commands in this section are mainly used in connection with multi-segment domains.
+The OPEN-SEGMENT command may be used to select a non-default name of the segment, but the rules for default names ensure that segment names never collide.
 If there is only one segment per domain, the user need not be concerned about segment names at all, and thus, need not use any of the commands in this section.
-The opening and closing of segments are done automatically.
+The opening and closing of segments is done automatically.